GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 - "yearmonth": year x month cell number
 - "maxyearmonth": last year x month cell of observed sales in the database
 - "ntraite": 1 if vessel ever treated, 0 otherwise
-- "timetraite":  treatement status of that vessel that month
+- "timetraite":  treatment status of that vessel that month
-- "firsttraites": 1 if this is the first year x month cell in which the vessel is treated, 0 otherrwise
+- "firsttraites": 1 if this is the first year x month cell in which the vessel is treated, 0 otherwise
-- "gbat": new succint vessel identifying number
+- "gbat": new succinct vessel identifying number
 - "maingear": gear code of vessel
 - "length": length in meters of vessel
 - "tonnage": tonnage in tons of vessel
 - "power": power in HP of vessel
-- "straitement": treatement status of that vessel that month
+- "straitement": treatment status of that vessel that month
 - "gear": broad gear category
 - "trawl": 1 if vessel is a trawler, 0 otherwise
 - "c1lntransac": log of number of transactions for this vessel this month